 Allergic reactions which develop in the respiratory passages as bronchial asthma or rhinoconjunctivitis, are mostly the result of reactions of the allergen with specific antibodies of the IgE class and belong in their reaction rates to the manifestation of the immediate type.
-In addition to the allergen-specific potential for causing respiratory sensitisation, the amount of the allergen, the exposure period and the genetically determined disposition of the exposure period and the genetically determined disposition of the exposure be decisive.
+In addition to the allergen-specific potential for causing respiratory sensitisation, the amount of the allergen, the exposure period and the genetically determined disposition of the exposed person are likely to be decisive.
 Factors which increase the sensitivity of the mucosa may play a role in predisposing a person to allergy.
 They may be genetically determined or acquired, for example, during infections or exposure to irritant substances.
-Immunolo